t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 ---
-title: "How To Make a Blog With Gatsby That's Fast, Unique, and Free (Almost)"
+title: "How To Build a Blog With Gatsby That's Fast, Unique, and Free (Almost)"
 date: "2020-11-10"
 # tags:
 #   - open source